Skip to Content

 StreetsblogMASS

-Editor’s Note: More Options to Follow Us on Social Media
+Editor’s Note: We’re Done With Twitter.
+Here Are Better Options to Follow Us on Social Media

-Since we launched StreetsblogMASS in 2019, we've relied on Twitter as our primary social media outlet for sharing stories and inviting discussion among our readers.
+When we launched StreetsblogMASS in 2019, we relied on Twitter as our primary social media outlet for sharing stories and inviting discussion among our readers.

-The past few weeks, however, have given us some cause for concern about the platform's future.
+The platform's change in ownership a year ago gave us some cause for concern about the platform's future.
 Our state government already wastes millions of dollars trying to solve climate change by writing checks to rich people who buy Teslas – so why should any of us waste our valuable time on another half-baked hyperloop grift?

-We'll maintain a reduced presence on Twitter while it's still functional, but we're also branching out with new ways to share our headlines and participate in conversations about the news we cover.
+Meanwhile, we're branching out with new ways to share our headlines and participate in conversations about the news we cover.

 Here are a few of the new ways you can stay in touch with us: